 Showcase typical shining star stories, such as Helen Keller

 Use guilt or “talking at” guests to convey content

+Provoke sympathy over empathy

 Museum Experience Outcomes

 Outcomes are the ways by which the goal(s) are achieved.
 They serve as metrics to define and measure success.
 If the museum experiences realize these outcomes, then the goals will be accomplished.
 Specific gallery, modality, and user-type tactics will be developed to support each outcome.
 Outcomes are almost always an internal tool to define, build, and sustain guest experiences.